Solitary Angler on Autumn River Shen Zhou 15 c China

 • Doing good

-• Practicing continuously to help all beings
+• Helping all beings

-I vow not to misuse sexuality, and to be honest and respectful in relationships
+• I vow not to misuse sexuality, and to be honest and respectful in relationships

 I vow not to lie, and to speak the truth.

-I vow not to praise myself by criticizing others, and to overcome my own shortcomings.
+• I vow not to praise myself by criticizing others, and to overcome my own shortcomings.

-I vow not to speak ill of the Three Treasures (Awakening, Teachings, Community), but to cherish and uphold them.
+• I vow not to speak ill of the Three Treasures (Awakening, Teachings, Community), but to cherish and uphold them.

 Guidelines for Daily Life